JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20241105.md

 - Measure details
 	- All measures (bonds, enrichment levies, capital levies) by county
 - An analysis of each district's taxpayer cost impact analysis
+- An analysis of each county's assessor's department's taxpayer cost impact analysis.
+A critique of county Tax Transparency Tools.
 - Calculator methodology
     - POF proof